|

 you would remember me...

-not even to visit me,
+The friends do not comenot even to visit me,

 nobody wants to console me.